soma-smart/framefox/README.md

 Will see later how to use it with a controller.

 ### Repository
+A repository is a design pattern that encapsulates data access logic, centralizing data operations and promoting modular, testable, and maintainable code by abstracting the data access layer.
 The repository inherits from the AbstractRepository, making its creation very easy.
-The idea is to simply connect the repository to the corresponding entit.
+The idea is to simply connect the repository to the corresponding entity.
 Here is an example of UserRepository :
 ```python
 from src.core.orm.abstract_repository import AbstractRepository
 from src.entity.user import User